 - Brewer’s yeast or nutritional yeast is neutral for all types but beneficial for the “Non-Secretors” of all types

-- Ghee is beneficial for all types
+- Ghee is beneficial for Type B and AB Non-secretors and neutral for all other types

 Brewer’s yeast‘s nutritional profile is quite amazing.
 It not only is rich in a number of vitamins (particularly Vitamin B) and amino acids, but also a wide variety of minerals, of which the copper can help reduce the growth of gray hair.

 As for the Carob Extract, it is highly nutritious and great for boosting energy and promoting gut health.
 Unlike chocolate, it is caffeine-free, so it serves as a wonderful alternative for those of you who are sensitive to caffeine but like the chocolaty taste.

 I use only a tiny amount of ghee for frying but by adding a little to your diet every day, amazing things will happen.
 It contains a short-chain fatty acid called butyrate, which has amazing cancer-prevention properties.
 Ghee also helps to stimulate digestion and increase one’s immunity.
 Besides, ghee has a high smoke point of 375 degrees F and is shelf stable for a long time.
 So it is one of the safest cooking oils out there.